The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 - Explore the highest freshwater lake system in the world at Gokyo, situated from 4,700 to 5,000m.

-- Trek alongside the Ngozumpa Glacier, the longest glacier in the Himalayas, where you can see dramatic ice formations shaped by light and terrain.
+- Trek alongside the Ngozumpa Glacier, the longest glacier in the Himalayas, where you can see spectacular ice formations shaped by light and terrain.

 | Person(s) | Price per Person |